 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added.
-Roofers route that tonnage in a hooklift truck meant to cap the weight limit on a single pickup.
-How does that translate to a 10-yard dumpster?
-Just keep the total below the haul-out threshold and the job stays legal.
+A 25-square tear-off lands between three and five tons before underlayment is added, which is why a roofing dumpster routes the weight inside the hooklift truck’s weight limit on one pickup.
+How does that translate to a 10-yard?
+Those smaller cans cap the load so you never risk an overage fee.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition